Here’s the good news: iOS 13 and iPadOS finally have an official dark mode, created AND supported by Apple. And it’s beautiful.

 There are a few ways to emulate Dark Mode on your iDevice using iOS 10 or above.

-Though none are a true dark mode, a few of these options come close…and others create a better viewing experience that’s easier on your eyes.
+Though none are a real dark mode, a few of these options come close…and others create a better viewing experience that’s easier on your eyes.

 Enabling Quasi-Dark Mode Method #1